carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 > ## Exercise 3:
 >
-> Now we add another genome of the Streptococcus family.
-Let's probe with another S. agalactie genomes which are in the annotated folder.
+> Add another genome of the Streptococcus family.
+Try with another S. agalactie genomes which are in the annotated folder.
-> We need to make a symbolic path in our data_get directory:
+> It is required to make a symbolic path in our data_get directory:
 > ~~~
 > $ find ~/gm_workshop/results/annotated/. -name "*Streptococcus_agalactie_[1-9]*.prokka.gbk*" -exec ln -s {} . ';'
 > ~~~
 > {: .language-bash}
-> Now we ask for clustering all gene sequences with the get_homologues.pl default algorithm
+> Now ask for clustering all gene sequences with the get_homologues.pl default algorithm
 > ~~~
 > $ get_homologues.pl -d data_get -c
 > ~~~